 - To Prep-Ahead: Make up this soup in advance, it gets better with time as the flavors really meld together.

-- To Store: Keep in an airtight container in the refrigerator for up to 5 days.
+- To Store: Keep in an airtight container in the refrigerator for up to 4 to 5 days.

-- To Freeze: Let the soup cool completely then store in a freezer-safe airtight container for up to 4-6 months.
+- To Freeze: Let the soup cool completely then store in a freezer-safe airtight container for up to 4 to 6 months.

 - To Reheat: Thaw the soup then warm on the stovetop or in the microwave.